More Medications Facts

 Interesting facts

-Doxycycline facts
+Doxycycline molecule

 • Doxycycline is currently the most frequently used tetracycline in human medicine and it is included in the List of Essential Medicines of the World Health Organization.
-(6)

-• The drug is most commonly used under two chemical forms: monohydrate and hyclate.
+• Doxycycline is most commonly used under two chemical forms: monohydrate and hyclate.
 The monohydrate is the base molecule hydrated with one molecule of water and is used in the formulation of capsules and, in some markets, powder oral suspensions.
 The hyclate is a hydrochloric acid salt solvated with water and ethanol and is used in the formulation of capsules or tablets.